Google is the first place many of us go to for information - it's effective, ubiquitous and free, with astonishing 'reach'.

 it searches far and wide, which is great.....

-but does not distinguish commercial or trivial information from substantive sources.
+but it does not distinguish commercial or trivial information from substantive sources.

 Here are some tips to make Google more effective.

-Advanced Search appears as an option in Settings after an initial search.
+Advanced Search appears as an option in Settings after an initial search (currently top right of screen).

 You need to have some ideas on which domains to use.